Chart Color Schemes

 Population growth drivers in Emu Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 were used, based on 2021 data.
-However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future population trends forecast a significant increase for the suburb of Emu Park, with an expected rise of 767 persons to 2041, reflecting a total increase of 20.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+As we examine future population trends, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the area expected to increase by 718 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.2% in total over the 16 years.

 Frequently Asked Questions - Population